-Any disruptive student removed from the classroom by the classroom teacher shall be provided continued educational programming and activities until he or she is permitted to return to the classroom.
+Any disruptive student removed from the classroom by the classroom teacher, shall be provided continued instruction.
+The where/how instruction will take place is at the discretion of the principal.

 Each teacher must keep a complete log (on a district provided form) for all cases of removal of students from his or her class.
-Copies of such logs shall be provided weekly to the building principal.